missTam/Task-Planner/README.md

 # taskPlanner
-A simple web app for adding, filtering out and deleting tasks, as well as tracking the time it took to finish each.
-Uses local storage
+A simple web app for adding, filtering out and deleting tasks, as well as tracking the time it took to finish each

+# tools & Technologies
+VanillaJS and local storage

+# design
+Materialize css & js